-Page last updated on: 21 February, 2025
+Page last updated on: 21 March, 2025

 This grant booklet summarises the key elements of Kilkenny County Council and other National Community Grants.
 It informs community groups of funding streams available to carry out and complete various types of community activities and projects in their neighbourhoods.